rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/javascript, Angular & Node interview questions.md

 providers: [{ provide: ErrorHandler, useClass: GlobalErrorHandler }]
 ```

-### **RxJS catchError Operator**
+### RxJS catchError Operator
-For asynchronous operations with observables, catchError from RxJS intercepts and handles errors gracefully.
+For asynchronous operations with `observables`, `catchError` from RxJS intercepts and handles errors gracefully.
 ```javascript
 import { of } from 'rxjs';
 import { catchError, tap } from 'rxjs/operators';